QuineDot/rust-learning/src/dyn-trait-borrow.md

 use that to implement the functionality; there's no need for downcasting or any of that in order to implement the requisite traits for `dyn Lend`.
-We don't really *care* that `dyn Lend` will implement `PartialEq` and `Hash` per se, as that is just a means to an end: giving `HashMap` and friends a way to compare our custom concrete borrowing types despite the `Borrow` trait bound.
+We don't really *care* that `dyn Lend` will implement `PartialEq` and `Hash` per se, as that is just a means to an end: giving `HashSet` and friends a way to compare our custom concrete borrowing types despite the `Borrow` trait bound.